renpy/renpy/sphinx/source/style_properties.rst

 .. style-property:: newline_indent boolean

-    If true, the :propref:`first_indent` indentation is used after each newline in a string.
+    If True, the :propref:`first_indent` indentation is used after each newline in a string.
 Otherwise, the :propref:`rest_indent` indentation is used.